henryspatialanalysis/mch-ml/run-model/README.md

 # ML model scripts

-This package contains scripts to run individual mortality prediction models and visualize the results for the Stage 1 analysis.
+This folder contains scripts to run individual mortality prediction models and visualize the results for the Stage 1 analysis.

 ## Scripts